- City Government

 Reducing carbon emissions protects public health by avoiding respiratory problems in humans.
 What’s good for human health is good for the community and the planet!

 Vehicle emissions are Washington’s largest contributor to air pollution from greenhouse gases.
 Improve your health while avoiding air pollution by walking, biking, or using public transportation to get around!
+Visit the Sequim Bicycle Alliance page for more on cycling in Sequim.

 In addition, electric vehicles are becoming more common and thus more affordable, especially with both state and federal incentives or rebates on the cost of buying new.
 Buying a used EV can be another way to make your purchase affordable, if you don’t need the 200 to 250-mile range newer batteries allow.